eduardenoiu/NALABS/README.md

 The latest release of the NALABS executable can be downloaded from GitHub on the releases page: https://github.com/eduardenoiu/nalabs_release Alternatively, it can be built from source code.
 You can use different methods to build an application: the Visual Studio IDE and the MSBuild command-line tools.

+Add the package Microsoft.Office.Interop.Excel using the NuGet Package Manager.

 #  Using NALABS
  First change some settings.
 Choose Edit/Settings menu tab.
 In the Excel view you should choose the REQ ID and Text column in the requirement excel document.